Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Academy Fits/[FL33T] Tackle Slasher.md

 ## Description

 A very fast/agile frigate designed to provide tackle for fleets, a good training step if you want to learn Interceptors.
 1mn AB refit in cargo for dual prop practice, replace disruptor.
+Web refit if scram + web is desired.

 ## Fit